sciZer0/newdiscoveries/a/README.md

 The discoveries are so big that they directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.

 Simultaneously, the discoveries are very simple and obvious.

-## BENEFITS
-Thanks to these discoveries, at best,<br>

-* the world will get access to new energy and the ability to REALLY prosper;<br>

-* people will become more financially secure, have more free time (less working time), and can significantly improve their lives, making them more fulfilled, happier and longer;<br>

-* we as civilization will improve our understanding of the Universe and, in general, our thinking.

 ## THIS IS EASY TO UNDERSTAND